 3. Students are responsible for finding a sponsoring organization for an internship.

-- Make an appointment with the Coordinator of Cooperative Programs to discuss your specific search and previous internships.
+- Make an appointment with the ICE director to discuss your specific search and previous internships.

 - Register with JobZone (PSC online job and internship site) to search for posted internships.

 - Interview your friends (and friends of friends) about internships they’ve either done or heard about through the grapevine.